nedbat/coveragepy/doc/cmd.rst

 .. _gevent: http://www.gevent.org/
 .. _eventlet: http://eventlet.net/

-By default, coverage does not measure code installed with the Python interpreter, for example, the standard library.
+By default, coverage.py does not measure code installed with the Python interpreter, for example, the standard library.
 If you want to measure that code as well as your own, add the ``-L`` flag.

-If your coverage results seem to be overlooking code that you know has been executed, try running coverage again with the ``--timid`` flag.
+If your coverage results seem to be overlooking code that you know has been executed, try running coverage.py again with the ``--timid`` flag.
 This uses a simpler but slower trace method.
 Projects that use DecoratorTools, including TurboGears, will need to use ``--timid`` to get correct results.